BAIES-Manager/Postech2019/README.md

 This instruction assumes that you are using Windows.

 ### Prerequisites
-The following pakages are needed for executing MEBN machine learning and reasoning codes
+The following pakages are needed for executing MEBN machine learning and reasoning codes.
 - Eclipse
 - MySQL

 ### Code Execution
 The directory "POSTECH/src/mebn/run/" contains all codes for the TCA project.

 To run HML-UnBBayes, use the file HML_UnBBayes.jar in the directory hml_UnBBayes.

 ## AUTHORS AND COPYING